gee-community/ee-js-to-python-syntax/README.md

 General Python frontmatter is added.

 TODO:
++ Why do some of the regex rules not always convert?
++ Dealing with line breaks does not always work
++ Comments within line breaks, break python.
 + Conversion of ee API calls that are not similar between JS and Python, such as plotting, run tasks, ect.